17 Feb 2022

 A recent literature review studied the relationship between acne and intake of certain dietary nutrients.
 It was found that among other vitamins and minerals, vitamin C was shown to have a positive effect in the treatment of acne.(7)

 The researchers found that vitamin C shows anti-inflammatory effects, wound healing and anti-hyperpigmentation properties.
-It must be noted however that vitamin C appeared more effective when administered as a topical treatment as opposed to oral intake.(7)
+Notably vitamin C appeared more effective as a topical treatment as opposed to oral intake.(7)

 The relationship between diet and acne has long been discussed and the literature is somewhat conflicting regarding the precise effects of diet on acne.